High from Delaware

 Maybe we are mediocre.
 We’re certainly lazy.
 I’ve spent a good portion of this blog contemplating arrogance and sucking my own dick, but we just completed a magazine survey and readership has gone down since I’ve been at the helm.
 Maybe I haven’t made things better.

-I say I want to spend more time with the kids, but then I just spent this past three-day weekend napping excessively and largely ignoring my family.
+I say I want to spend more time with the kids, but I just spent this past weekend napping excessively and ignoring my family.
 I wonder if I could ever be a stay-at-home mom, if I’d do that better than my real job.
 It doesn’t seem like the kind of work you can bullshit.

 It always comes back to Time.
 How we use it.
 How we squander it.